Ganga Choti

 Ganga Choti (گنگا چوٹی) is a peak located in Bagh District of Azad Kashmir, Pakistan.
 Located at a height of 3045 m, it is a part of the Pir Panjal Range of the Lower Himalayas.

-Geographically, it is located between the union council Birpani and Sudhan Gali village.
+Geographically, it is located between the union council Birpani and Sudhan Gali town in the village of Bani Minhasan.

+Local Area

+Ganga Choti is a peak in the village & Tehsil Birpani in the Bagh District.
+Just a few kilometers north of this village is the Hattian Bala district.
+Before the partition of Kashmir.
+Ganga Choti peak was on the border of the Kashmir and Jammu districts.

 Etymology

-It is said by the locals that the peak got its name from the local Hindus who resided in the region the Partition of India.
+It is said by the locals that the peak got its name from the local Hindus who resided in the region before the Partition of India.

 Access

-Ganga Choti can be reached from two ways – one is from Chikkar, and the other is from Bagh Sudhan Gali Road.
+There are two ways to reach Ganga Choti, one from Chikkar, and the other from Bagh Sudhan Gali Road.
 Sudhan Gali is a small town located about four kilometers from Ganga Choti, and has a few shops and hotels, which can be used by travelers.
 From there, it is an eight-kilometer uphill hike to reach the summit.
 Off-road vehicles can also be used to shorten the journey.

 Winter sports

 In recent years, the AJK Winter Sports Association has been organizing winter sports activities in a bid to promote tourism and generate economic activity in the area.